 There’s a hint of Christmas magic in the air isn’t there?
 Time soon to dig out the Christmas decorations, untangle the fairy lights ( cursing ) and almost always, add one or two new shiny baubles to the Christmas collection!

 So, what better occasion to add simple, French charm than at Christmas using natural textures and tones to sprinkle on some festive magic?
+Whether you love french country decor or prefer the Paris city look, we have lots of ideas on recreated the look in your own home this Christmas season.

 Fresh, woody scents, warm lighting and natural textures are top of the list for a Rustic French Home at Christmas, but a few little seasonal rituals can be all it takes to turn a great Christmas into a truly special one.